 Here is our list of the best project management tools you can use to increase your productivity and that of your team for free.

 Asana comes in #1 on our list because of its all-around project management abilities and its focus on tracking everything you add to it.
-It features a beautiful modern UI with a clutter-free display, cool colours, and smooth animations.
+It features a beautiful modern UI with a clutter-free display, cool colors, and smooth animations.

 The basic version of Asana for teams is free to use with at most 15 members who can add unlimited tasks, projects, and conversations.